iamtheblackunicorn/Buwa/README.md

 ## Features :test_tube:

-- sexy and aesthetically-pleasing wallpapers
+- Sexy and aesthetically-pleasing wallpapers!
-- super fast performance
+- Super fast performance!
-- easy to use
+- Easy to use!
-- new wallpapers are added every week
+- New wallpapers are added every week!
-- localized for German, English, and Spanish
+- Localised for German, English, and Spanish
-- elegant and minimalist design
+- Elegant and minimalist design!
+- Choose from categories or explore all wallpapers!

 ## Download :inbox_tray: